Stevens County, Washington

 Stevens County is a county located in the U.S. state of Washington along the Canada–US border.
 At the 2020 census, its population was 46,445.
-As of July 2023, the population was estimated to be 48,837.
 The county seat and largest city is Colville, and the largest CDP is Suncrest.
 The county was created in 1863 and named after Isaac Stevens, the first governor of Washington Territory.

 Stevens County is included in the Spokane-Spokane Valley, WA Metropolitan Statistical Area.
 Most of the Spokane Indian Reservation is within the borders of the county.

 Geography

 According to the United States Census Bureau, the county has a total area of 2541 sqmi, of which 2478 sqmi is land and 63 sqmi (2.5%) is water.